Savpaste/final-repo/README.md

 Just setting up a README file

 # Puzzle Palace
-An adventure game that involves solving puzzles and riddles and interacting with the environment in order to advance and beat the game.
+An awesome adventure game that involves solving puzzles and riddles and interacting with the environment in order to advance and beat the game.

 # Features
 -A controllable main protagonist